Jeffresh/medic-database-checking/README.md

 ### Converting the obtained RE to an ℇ-NFA;

-Now we will convert our *RE* to his equivalent ℇ-NFA following the Thompson method.
+Now we will convert our *RE* to his equivalent ℇ-NFA following the *Thompson method*.
 For that we will transform each sub *Re* into a ℇ-NFA and then concatenate all the parts.

 #### Names

 The names was a *RE* N that the defines the language N that is composed by all the combinations of alphabet letters, to simplify the automata, we will define all the possible letter as "letter'

+#### Optional Name

+The optional name is just the same *RE* that name but optional, so the automata, using *Kleene closure* and the *Thomson method* the automata is: